schleumer/moshi-moshi/README.md

 but using [postwait/node-amqp](https://github.com/postwait/node-amqp)
 and made by a totally amateur programmer :bowtie:

-And yes, it's a unexpected behaviour of an message queue service.
+And yes, it's a unexpected behaviour of an message queue service, unless we are talking about [RPC](https://www.rabbitmq.com/direct-reply-to.html).
 But who cares?

 # Brainstorm